 The global pandemic has caused our worlds to shrink as travel is suspended and our vision and experience is focused on small screens and tight social circles.
 Expanding our understanding of the places around the globe where supertall skyscrapers are creating new urban landscapes is one aim of this series.
 Shenzhen, Guiyang, Tianjin, Seoul, Kuala Lumpur, Dubai, and Jeddah are among the cities in our spotlight.

 Extraordinary height is the product of both ambition and expertise.
 The engineering challenges of reaching for heights of 400, 500, 600, and even 1,000 meters depend on sophisticated computer modeling and wind engineering, new structural systems, and the stronger concrete and composite building materials.

-The twelve-lecture series begins with the architects of supertalls featured in the exhibition, who will discuss both the inspiration for their designs and issues of the urban context.
+The thirteen-lecture series begins with the architects of supertalls featured in the exhibition, who will discuss both the inspiration for their designs and issues of the urban context.
 The engineers will describe the innovations of their designs within the evolution of concrete-core construction that have typified supertall structural systems in the 21st century.
 Our cycle concludes with talks by experts in construction management on the importance of the buildability of designs and the monitoring of performance as a way to advance knowledge within the industry.

 Left-right: China Resources Tower, Guiyang WTC Tower, CTF Tianjin, CITIC Tower, Merdeka 118, Burj Khalifa, Chengdu Greenland Tower, Lakhta Center.

-All free webinars begin at 6:00pm ET.
-Please click on individual dates below to RSVP or to view the video of past lectures.
+Please click on individual dates below to view the video of past lectures

 ICONS & URBANISM: ARCHITECTS ON THEIR TOWERS